raikoho/Traverse-Alchemist/README.md

 # Traverse-Alchemist
-# 🌌 Path Traversal Generator 🚀
+# 🌌 Path Traversal Worlists Generator 🚀

 Welcome to the **Path Traversal Generator**!
 This program is designed to help you generate various path traversal payloads.
 A lot of encodings and workarounds.